arion-farhi/dental-treatment-detection/readme.md

 - **Split:** 94% train (8,839), 4% validation (370), 2% test (243)
 - **Source:** [Roboflow Universe](https://universe.roboflow.com/)

-**Note:** Originally planned to use proprietary data from Avalon Dental (my family's dental practice), but pivoted to public data to avoid HIPAA compliance complexity while still demonstrating production ML engineering skills.
+**Note:** I trained on a public dataset instead of proprietary data from Avalon Dental to avoid HIPPA compliance complexity.

 ---

 ## The Journey

-This project started as a way to apply ML to a real business problem—my family runs Avalon Dental, and I saw firsthand how much time dentists spend on X-ray analysis.
-While I couldn't use their actual patient data (HIPAA constraints), I wanted to build something that demonstrated production-ready ML engineering.
+This project started as a way to apply ML to a real business problem—I managed Avalon Dental, and I saw firsthand how much time dentists spend on X-ray analysis.
+While I couldn't use our actual patient data (HIPAA constraints), I wanted to build something that demonstrated production-ready ML engineering.

 Key challenges and learnings: